 Georges Brassens Park

 Georges Brassens was a fervent supporter of the 15th arrondissement.
 Did you know that?
-The proof is in the pudding: the French singer gave his name to this park.
-Covering almost 9 hectares, on the site of the former Vaugirard abattoirs, it’s the green lung of the district.
+The French singer gave his name to this park.
+Stretching over almost 9 hectares, on the site of the former Vaugirard abattoirs, it’s something of a green lung for the district.
 Very popular with families, it offers a wide range of activities.
 Stroll between the animal statues, play ping-pong, watch a puppet show, ride a merry-go-round, run… You can also learn about beekeeping in educational workshops at the Clos des Morillons apiary, which boasts a large number of Pinot Noir vines.

 📍Address: 2 Pl.
 Jacques Marette, 75015 Paris